Would you like to do graduate work in economics? Here's some advice:

 In her first semester at graduate school, this same student reported: 'I've used every bit of math that I took--Calculus I, II, and III, Differential Equations, Foundations of Higher Math, Linear Algebra, Statistics--and I've used all of it a lot already.
 My advice to anyone going to an Economics PhD program is to... double major in Math and Economics...'

 § Economics is a social science; an economist needs to know something about philosophy, biology, psychology, history, sociology, political science, and anthropology.
 Pick courses that you think are really interesting - they will help you discover the kind of work you want to do as an economist.

 § A computational revolution is sweeping economics, as cheap computing power offers the possibility of doing whole new kinds of analyses.
 Most of the software is free and open-source.
-I recommend that you familiarize yourself with these four packages: R (use it with the GUI RStudio), Python (taught at MTSU in CSCI 3038), Octave (an open-source alternative to MATLAB), and Maxima (an open-source alternative to Mathematica).
+I recommend that you familiarize yourself with these four packages: R (use it with the GUI RStudio), Python (taught at MTSU in the introductory Computer Science course—CSCI 1170), Octave (an open-source alternative to MATLAB), and Maxima (an open-source alternative to Mathematica).